garageScript/c0d3-app/docs/developmentSetup.md

 3. Submit your code `c0d3 submit --url http://localhost:4000/api/graphql`
 It should be visible on your local setup.

-To open terminal inside container:
+To connect to postgres database inside container:
 1. Check your current active docker containers `docker ps`.
-There should be four of them - web, db and app, postgres.
+Notice docker_postgres container id (first few characters are enough).
-2. Open bash console inside postgres container `docker exec -it * postgres id* /bin/bash`.
+2. Open bash console inside postgres container `docker exec -it *postgres id* /bin/bash`.
-3. You can connect to postgres `psql -U *username* -d *dbname*`.
-If you have psql installed you can do it the easier way `psql -U c0d3_admin -h localhost -p 7000 -d c0d3`
+3. Connect to postgres `psql -U c0d3_admin -d c0d3`.

+If you have psql installed locally you can type `psql -U c0d3_admin -h localhost -p 7000 -d c0d3` with the same result.

-If you want to pass further lessons as admin you need to manually edit database (since no one can review your submissions).
-Connect to postgres container (see above) and type:
+If you want to pass further lessons as an admin you need to manually edit database (since no one can review your submissions).
+Connect to postgres container and type:
 ```
-INSERT INTO "userLessons"("isPassed", "lessonId", "userId", "createdAt", "updatedAt") VALUES('true', 5, 5,'2020-12-29 18:16:48.56+03','2020-12-29 18:16:48.56+03');
+INSERT INTO "userLessons"("isPassed", "lessonId", "userId", "createdAt", "updatedAt") VALUES('true', 2, 5,'2020-12-29 18:16:48.56+03','2020-12-29 18:16:48.56+03');
 ```
 The important values here are your userID(5) and lessonID (check lessons table `TABLE lessons;`).